 Socioeconomic impact addresses the impact of development on society and the local population of the country.
-Many issues like well-being, quality of life to employment, economic and income power, etc. should be addressed.
-Due to visual impacts and reduction of access to space-specific topics gave negative effects for the other user of the marine environment.
-Therefore both the positive and negative impacts of ocean energy need to be studied to support evidence-based plan production.
+Many issues like well-being, quality of life to employment, economic and income authority, etc. should be addressed.
+Due to graphic influences and reduction of admission to space-specific topics gave negative effects for the other user of the marine environment.
+Therefore both the positive and negative influences of ocean energy need to be studied to support evidence-based plan production.

 Social Impacts is the study of the social impact of ocean current, the main impact which is usually addressed is job creation.
 On global and national level the future potential for employment in this sector is estimated.
-Other social impacts include the reduction of carbon dioxide gas, which generally gives positive as well as negative impacts on local communities and marine users.
-It is also seen that the impacts of ocean current are difficult to quantify, including improvements to existing infrastructure, increased knowledge as a result of research and development in Wave and tidal, energy security improvements, health, and quality of life.
+Other social impacts include the reduction of carbon dioxide gas, which generally gives positive as well as negative influences on local communities and marine operators.
+It is also seen that the impacts of ocean current are problematic to enumerate, comprising enhancements to prevailing substructure, improved awareness as a result of study and advancement in wave and tidal, energy security improvements, health, and quality of life.
 (Uihlein and magagna, 2015)